NOAA-GSL/zyra-scheduler/README.md

 ### Quick Start: Add a Dataset
 - Create `datasets/<name>.env` with the required keys (see `datasets/README.md`).
-- Run a manual pipeline and set variable `DATASET_NAME=<name>` to validate:
+- Run the GitHub Actions workflow manually with input `DATASET_NAME=<name>` to validate:
   - Acquire → frames under `/data/images/${DATASET_ID}`.
   - Validate → metadata under `/data/images/${DATASET_ID}/metadata/frames-meta.json`.
   - Compose → video at `/data/output/${DATASET_ID}.mp4`.
-- Configure credentials for upload/update stages via GitHub Secrets or CI/CD variables (Vimeo and AWS).
+-- Configure credentials for upload/update stages via GitHub Secrets (Vimeo and AWS).
 For local development, place non-secret values in your project `.env` and keep it untracked.
-- Schedule it: CI/CD → Schedules → add `DATASET_NAME=<name>` (and optional `ZYRA_SCHEDULER_IMAGE`).
+- Schedule it: enable a cron in the per‑dataset wrapper under `.github/workflows/` (uncomment the `schedule:` block), or create your own wrapper with the desired cron.

-#### Scheduling Options (GitLab)
+#### Scheduling Tips
-- Target branch: set the schedule’s target to `main` (or another branch) so it runs against that ref.
-- Cron format: use standard 5-field cron in the UI.
-  - Examples: `30 3 * * *` (daily 03:30), `5 12 * * 4` (Thu 12:05).
+- Cron examples: `30 3 * * *` (daily 03:30), `5 12 * * 4` (Thu 12:05).
+Times are UTC in GitHub Actions.
-  - Timezone: pick the desired TZ in the schedule; cron is interpreted relative to this.
-- Variables per schedule: add `DATASET_NAME=<env-stem>` for each dataset.
-Create one schedule per dataset.
-  - Optionally pin the image: `ZYRA_SCHEDULER_IMAGE=ghcr.io/noaa-gsl/zyra-scheduler@sha256:<digest>` for reproducibility.
-- Concurrency: enable multiple schedules as needed; jobs use per-dataset caches and won’t collide.
-- Reliability tips:
+- Variables: set `DATASET_NAME` in the wrapper’s `with:` section; use repo variables to share defaults (e.g., `ZYRA_SCHEDULER_IMAGE`).
+- Concurrency: multiple wrappers can run concurrently; frames are cached per dataset.
-  - Start with a modest `SINCE_PERIOD` (e.g., `P30D`) to seed caches faster, then widen.
+- Reliability: pin the container image by digest; start with a smaller `SINCE_PERIOD` (e.g., `P30D`) to seed caches faster.
-  - Use pinned container digests in production schedules to avoid surprises.

 ### Current Datasets
 The following datasets are configured in `datasets/*.env`.
 Suggested schedules are listed for convenience; configure CI/CD Schedules to match your needs.